leszekmp/TWW-CNN-Models-Supplement/README.md

 ### Supplement To Applications of Deep Learning to Decorated Ceramic Typology and Classification: A Case Study Using Tusayan White Ware from Northeast Arizona by Leszek Pawlowicz and Christian Downum

 Until official publication of this paper, the contents of this archive are intended for the sole use of the peer reviewers, and the editorial staff of the Journal of Archaeological Science.
-No addition distribution is permitted.
+No additional distribution is permitted.

 This repository contains the following files: